-In addition, the department has begun the Eagle Club, with more than 450 members, which raised tens of thousands of dollars through the beginning of an annual gala.
-This year's premiere event saw Redskins greats Darrell Green, Alfred Morris, and DeAngelo Hall help raise more than $50,000.
-Green, who was brought on in an administraive role by Tyler, has raised the profile of the department on a national scale.
+Tyler’s initiatives while at UMW have included an expansive corporate partner program, which currently extends to more than 20 partners.
+Tyler initiated a partnership with Nike and BSN for apparel and footwear, and in 2015 gained a naming gift from Ron Rosner for the basketball/volleyball arena.
+In addition, the department began the Eagle Club, with more than 450 members, which raised tens of thousands of dollars to strengthen and support the entire athletic department through the beginning of an annual gala.
+This year's event saw UMW alumnus and Kansas City Royals Assistant GM Jin Wong as guest speaker.
+Redskins greats Darrell Green, Alfred Morris, and DeAngelo Hall have also attended in past years as special guests.
+Green, who was brought on in an administrative role by Tyler, raised the profile of the department on a national scale.

 At WVWC, he added the sport of women's lacrosse and created the position of Director of Compliance and Academic Services, and made facility improvements for department offices, stadium, arena, locker rooms, and baseball, softball, and soccer fields.
 In addition, he created a student-athlete lounge and academic support area.
 Other improvements made under Tyler's tenure included the acquisition of a 25-passenger bus with a professional driver to replace coach-driven 15-passenger vans, and the institution of mandatory institutional drug-testing for randomly selected student-athletes.

 Tyler's strategic plan included adding full-time assistant coach positions for team sports, and launching a new athletics web site.
 The success of the programs were immediate, as the football team improved from 1-10 during Tyler's first year to 9-2 in 2010 and 2011, including undefeated records at home both seasons.
 The men's basketball team went from eight wins in 2010 to 19 wins and the NCAA Tournament in 2011, the second-biggest turnaround in Division II.
-This winter, the Bobcat women's basketball team finished 23-7, won the program's first-ever WVIAC tournament championship and received the program's first-ever NCAA tournament berth.
+In 2012, the Bobcat women's basketball team finished 23-7, won its first-ever WVIAC tournament championship and received the program's first-ever NCAA tournament berth.
 The 2011-12 men's basketball team finished 22-9, and won Wesleyan's first-ever NCAA tournament game.

 With Tyler at the helm, Wesleyan won 22 WVIAC championships.
 In 2010-11, the Bobcats finished #76 nationally in the Division II Learfield Director's Cup standings, the best finish in school history and tops in the WVIAC.
 That same year, Wesleyan finished fifth in the nation in student-athletes recognized on the Academic Honor Roll of the Division II Athletic Directors Association.
 The Bobcats have also been extremely active in community engagement activities.